-As mentioned in Residence Permit, the 2016 temporary law and then 2021 amendments to the Aliens Act affected persons' ability to get a residence permit, the length of the residence permit as well as the ability to reunite with their family members.
-On 20 October 2022, the ECtHR ruled in the case M.T. and Others v.
-Sweden and found that in that particular case the restrictions in the right to family reunification for the applicants concerned, where the person in Sweden was a beneficiary of subsidiary protection, did not breach Article 8 of the ECHR or Article 14 in conjunction with Article 8.
+As mentioned in Residence permit, the 2016 temporary law and then 2021 amendments to the Aliens Act affected persons' ability to get a residence permit, the length of the residence permit as well as the ability to reunite with their family members.

 In general, the right to family reunification is limited to core family members only, although other family members may be accepted under special circumstances.
-It also includes requirements on incomes and housing (i.e. the size and standards of housing) that need to be met when family members apply for family reunification more than three months after the beneficiary was granted protection status.
-However, the right to family reunification is available to both refugees and beneficiaries of subsidiary protection.
+It also includes requirements on incomes and housing (i.e., the size and standards of housing)\The right to family reunification is available to both refugees and beneficiaries of subsidiary protection.
+For refugees, these requirements must be met when family members apply for family reunification more than three months after the beneficiary was granted protection status.
+Until 1 December 2023, beneficiaries of subsidiary protection were also exempted from these requirements within the same time limit as refugees.
+However, since 1 December 2023, beneficiaries of subsidiary of protection are not exempted from these requirements.